 In 2017, as the coalitions became established, GOCO launched the Generation Wild communications campaign to spread the movement’s message beyond coalition communities to a statewide audience, encouraging Colorado kids and their families to spend more time outside in every corner of Colorado.
 After all, kids grow better outside.

 Research indicates that today’s youth spend more than seven hours on screens each day, and only a few minutes playing outside.
 To inspire and motivate families statewide, the campaign uses a variety of high-visibility, high-frequency media tactics from spring to fall and shares content on social media and online year round.

 Both the grant program and the communications campaign have proved successful.
-Collectively, Generation Wild coalitions have offered 2,140 programs and 1,361 pathway opportunities to more than 40,000 youth.
+Collectively, Generation Wild coalitions have delivered 7,649 programs and 3,313 pathway opportunities to more than 270,068 participants.
 Kids who are involved with a coalition report spend more time outside and express increased interest in outdoor activities.
 On the communications side, 74% of moms surveyed after two campaign seasons were familiar with the campaign elements, 66% owned a copy of our “100 Things to Do Before You’re 12” list, and nearly half had shared Generation Wild with their network.